aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - requires providing the "overrideComparison": true flag to the State Machine, as we are changing file formats and cannot compare to previous config file versions.
 Use extra caution, as we are not blocking breaking changes to the configuration file when this parameter is provided.
 (As the State Machine self-executes without the above parameter, it will fail on first run.
 Rerun the State Machine providing the parameter)
   - High probability of a State Machine failure due to a 1hr step timeout limitation.
 No easy fix available.
 Simply rerun the State Machine.
 We are reversing something from the v1.1.4 release which is extremely time consuming.

-### 3.1.1.
+## 4.1.
 Summary of Upgrade Steps (all versions)

-- Ensure a valid Github token is stored in secrets manager
+1. Ensure a valid Github token is stored in secrets manager
-- Update the config file in Code Commit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
+2. Update the config file in Code Commit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
-- If you are replacing your GitHub Token:
+3. If you are replacing your GitHub Token:

    - Take note of the s3 bucket name from the stack parameters
    - Delete the Installer CFN stack (`PBMMAccel-what-you-provided`)
    - Redeploy the Installer CFN stack using the latest template (provide bucket name and notification email address)
    - The pipeline will automatically run and trigger the upgraded state machine

-- If you are using a pre-existing GitHub token:
+4. If you are using a pre-existing GitHub token:

    - Update the Installer CFN stack using the latest template, providing the `GithubBranch` associated with the release (eg. `release/v1.2.1b`)
      - Go To Code Pipeline and Release the PBMMAccel-InstallerPipeline

+# 5. Notes

-## 3.2.
+## 5.1.
 Configuration File Hints and Tips

 - You cannot supply (or change) configuration file values to something not supported by the AWS platform
   - For example, CWL retention only supports specific retention values (not any number)